monakhi/task-management-app/README.md

 This API is used for:
 - Fetching task data

-Once fetched the below functions, update the Task List on the local Pinia Store
+Once fetched the below functions update the Task List on the local Pinia Store
 - Creating new tasks
 - Updating existing tasks
 - Deleting tasks